bbradt/dfncluster/README.md

 ## FBIRN Dataset

-We trained the FBIRN dataset in same manner as the simulated Guassian dataset.
-First, we trained the the supervised learning models without any clustering or beta feature generation to establish a baseline accuracy.
-As expected, the classifiers failed to consistently achieve AUC scores outside of the 0.40-0.60 range suggesting that all the models produced random diagnoses.
+We initially trained the the supervised learning models without any clustering or beta feature generation to establish +a baseline accuracy.
+All the classifiers failed to consistently achieve AUC scores outside of the 0.40-0.60 range +suggesting that all the models produced random diagnoses.
 The baseline results are displayed below.

 ![](images/fbirn_pre_clustering_AUC.png?raw=true)